 I am sometimes worried about the consequences of adding more smartness, intelligence and automation for technical and, above all, for commercial reasons.
 I am not that concerned about hackers changing the frequency of generators, but about perfectly well-controlled computers running mad at the electricity stock exchange (or by some harmless test command wreaking havoc – as described at the bottom of this post.).

 In February 2012 is was really cold in middle Europe for about two weeks, and basically all power plants were up and running – not much reserve left for controlling frequency and power.
 There had been rumors on speculations impacting the stability of the power grid in Germany: Since the stock exchange prices of electricity were high, the balancing group representatives were said to have tweaked their forecasts.
 As a result the power needed was not standard power to be purchased on a market designed for that but precious energy that should have been dedicated to providing stability.
-The German regulator explained later that these alleged speculations would not have made sense in hindsight but it cannot be ruled out that representatives were tempted to do that beforehand.
+The German regulator explained later that these alleged speculations had not made sense in hindsight but it cannot be ruled out that representatives were tempted to do that beforehand.

-I am aware of my very superficial description of how the market for electrical energy works – I have just tried to find anecdotal evidence of the entanglement of technical and economic feedback loops.
 The blackout in California in 2003 is often quoted as a textbook example of a software bug affecting infrastructure, as well as the market manipulations causing the Californian ‘electricity crisis’ have been considered an unintended side-effect of market liberalization.

-This is all very interesting for the engineering, physics and IT geek (even including the geek who indulges in applying physics-style differential equations to economics).
+This is all very interesting for the engineering, physics, and IT geek (even including the geek who indulges in applying physics-style differential equations to economics).
 But the consumer of electrical power in me simply concludes that at all odds you should try to make yourself as self-sufficient as possible.

 For German readers – and actually in order to keep track of that myself – I add some sources only available in German: